Ghiyathat/Ghiyathat-Data-Analyst-Portfolio/README.md

 These projects were carefully chosen to reflect real-world challenges — understanding patients, evaluating providers, and driving efficiency through data.

-Together, they tell one story:
-Data is more than numbers; it’s the pulse of public health.

 Thank you for reading through to the end — below are my featured projects.

 ## Projects